Safe Reinforcement Learning Using Black-Box Reachability Analysis: Preliminaries and Problem Formulation

 We require that process noise obeys the following assumption for numerical tractability and robustness guarantees.

 \begin{assumption} Each $\noise_{k}$ is drawn uniformly from a \emph{noise zonotope} $\noisespace = \zono{\ctr_\noise,\Gen_\noise}$ with $\nnoisegen$ generators. \end{assumption} This formulation does not handle discontinuous changes in noise.
-However, there exist zonotope-based techniques to identify a change in $\noisespace$ \cite{shetty2020predicting}, after which one can compute the system's reachable set as in this work.
+However, there exist zonotope-based techniques to identify a change in $\noisespace$ \cite{shetty2020predicting}, after which one can compute the system's reachable set as in the present work.
 We leave measurement noise and perception uncertainty to future work.
+We also note, in the case of Gaussian or unbounded noise, one can overapproximate a confidence level set of a probability distribution using a zonotope \cite{althoffphdthesis,shetty2020predicting}.

 We denote unsafe regions of state space, or \emph{obstacles}, as $\statespace\obs \subset \statespace$.
-We assume obstacles are static \tb{but different at each episode}, as the focus of this work is not on predicting other agents' motion.
-Reachability-based frameworks exist to handle other agents' motion \cite{leung2020infusing,vaskov2019not}, so the present work can extend to dynamic environments.
+We assume obstacles are static but different in each episode, as the focus of this work is not on predicting other agents' motion.
+Furthermore, reachability-based frameworks exist to handle other agents' motion \cite{leung2020infusing,vaskov2019not}, so the present work can extend to dynamic environments.

 We further assume the robot can instantaneously sense all obstacles (that is, $\statespace\obs$) and represent them as a union of constrained zonotopes.
-We also note that common obstacle representations, such as occupancy grids, are polygonal, so they can be represented as constrained zonotopes.
 In the case of sensing limits, one can determine a minimum distance within which obstacles must be detected to ensure safety, given a robot's maximum speed and braking distance \cite[Section 5]{kousik2020bridging}.